Free Trade Agreements

 Intellectual Property Rights:

-In the FTA, Bahrain commits to provide strong intellectual property rights (IPR) protection and enforcement.
+Bahrain commits to provide strong intellectual property rights (IPR) protection and enforcement.
 In order to implement its FTA obligations, Bahrain passed several key pieces of IPR legislation.
 These laws improve protection and enforcement in the areas of copyrights, trademarks, and patents.
 Implementing regulations supporting these laws have also been enacted.
 Bahrain has launched public awareness campaigns to equate IP piracy with theft.

 In 2002, Bahrain implemented a new government procurement law to ensure transparency and reduce bureaucracy in government tenders and purchases.
 The law specifies procurements on which international suppliers are allowed to bid.
 The Tender Board is chaired by a Minister of State who oversees all tenders and purchases with a value of BD10,000 ($26,525) or more.
 The Tender Board plays an important role in ensuring a transparent bidding process, which the Government of Bahrain recognizes as vital to attracting foreign investment.
 The FTA requires procuring entities in Bahrain to conduct procurements covered by the FTA in a fair, transparent, and non-discriminatory manner.